 Dr. Lisica made a point to visit the booth of "great friend Enrique of Galeria Enrique Guerrero in Mexico City and our newest neighbor at 4411 Montrose in Houston, Guerrero Projects."

 Juan Genovés' "Joli," 2017, an acrylic and canvas on board exhibited by NYC's Marlborough Contemporary, caught Lisica's eye.

 Dr. Cindy Lisica says, "My friends at Drexel Galeria in Monterrey, Mexico, presented several works by Pedro Escapa that referenced art history and "Death of painting is a play of light" through painting and photography assemblage.
 "Untitled" works pay homage to Baldessari (left) and Serra (right)."

-Lisica pick: The Haas Brothers solo at Lora Reyonds Gallery, in from Austin.
+Lisica pick: Design darlings the Haas Brothers solo at Lora Reyonds Gallery, in from Austin.